vaishnavi-madadi/Project2/README.md

-Banking Customer Churn Prediction -
+Project: Banking Customer Churn Prediction

-Project Overview -
+Overview -
 The Banking Customer Churn Prediction project focuses on predicting whether a customer will churn or not.
 By analyzing historical customer data, I aim to create a machine learning model that can predict churn, enabling the bank to take proactive steps to retain valuable customers.
 The project uses various machine learning models and techniques, including data preprocessing, feature engineering, and model evaluation, to understand and predict customer behavior.

-Project Objective - The primary objectives of this project are to:
+Objective - The primary objectives of this project are to:
 Understand the factors that contribute to customer churn using data analysis and feature importance.
 Build machine learning models to predict customer churn with high accuracy.
 Evaluate and compare model performance using appropriate metrics such as accuracy, AUC, and confusion matrices.